AutoJenny/blog/docs/reference/workflow/README.md

 3. Use section elements for facts, ideas, and themes
 4. Test section-based workflow with provided curl examples
 5. **Section Synchronization**: Ensure data consistency between `post_development.section_headings` and `post_section` records
+6. **Image Management**: Use the comprehensive image management panel for section-specific image generation and upload

 ## Best Practices